NEONScience/NEON-Data-Skills/tutorials/R/NEON-general/neon-overview/NEON-download-explore/NEON-download-explore.md

 and download some data!
 Almost any IS or OS data product can be used for this section of the tutorial, but we will proceed assuming you've downloaded Photosynthetically Active Radiation (PAR) (DP1.00024.001) data.
-For optimal results, download three months of data from two sites.
+For optimal results, download three months of data from one site.
 The downloaded file should be a zip file named NEON_par.zip.
-For this tutorial, we will be using PAR data from the Wind Reiver Experimental Forest (WREF) in Washington state.
+For this tutorial, we will be using PAR data from the Wind River Experimental Forest (WREF) in Washington state from October-December 2019.

 Now switch over to R and load all the packages installed above.